Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star: Introduction

 QPEs have been intensively monitored thanks to the space-borne X-ray observatories, such as \textit{NICER}, \textit{Chandra}, \textit{XMM-Newton}, \textit{Swift}/XRT, and \textit{eROSITA}.
 Single observational campaigns of the QPEs typically take only a few days, detecting only a handful of outbursts during one epoch.
 One of the first multi--epoch observations of the QPE source GSN 069 over 2 years showed an intriguing evolution: a decline in the count rate of the outburst phase as well as the quiescent phase \citep{Miniutti_2023}.
-Other long-term observations followed: eRO-QPE1 showed a relative decline by a factor of 4--10 in peak count rates over 3 years \citep{Pasham_2024}, and similarly also eRO-QPE3.
+Other long-term observations followed: eRO-QPE1 showed a relative decline by a factor of 4--10 in peak count rates over 3 years \citep{Pasham_2024} and eRO-QPE3 in a similar way.
 Interestingly, the monitoring of eRO-QPE2 \citep{alivestronglykickingstable} showed a rather stable level of the count rate and the recurrence time.
 So far, QPEs with significant periodicities have been detected in the soft X-ray domain.
-In the future, high-cadence monitoring in the UV domain can expand the parameter space towards either lower SMBH masses for the fixed periodicity and/or perturbations taking place at larger accretion disk radii for both the fixed periodicity and the SMBH mass \citep{2021arXiv211115608K,2024ApJ...963L...1L,2024ApJ...964...74S,2024SSRv..220...11W,2024SSRv..220...29Z,2024SSRv..220...24K,2025arXiv250119365Z}.
-This is given by the radial temperature profile of standard accretion disks, $T_{\rm d}\propto r^{-3/4}$, and by the simple scaling provided by Eq.~\eqref{eq_radius_QPE_periodicity_mass}, see also \citet{2024ApJ...963L...1L} for a detailed analysis.
+In the future, high-cadence monitoring in the UV domain will have the capacity to expand the parameter space towards either lower SMBH masses for the fixed periodicity and/or perturbations taking place at larger accretion disk radii for both the fixed periodicity and the SMBH mass \citep{2021arXiv211115608K,2024ApJ...963L...1L,2024ApJ...964...74S,2024SSRv..220...11W,2024SSRv..220...29Z,2024SSRv..220...24K,2025arXiv250119365Z}.
+This is given by the radial temperature profile of standard accretion disks, $T_{\rm d}\propto r^{-3/4}$, and by the simple scaling provided by Eq.~\eqref{eq_radius_QPE_periodicity_mass}.
+We refer to \citet{2024ApJ...963L...1L} for a detailed analysis.
+Recently, \citet{Guo_2026} showed that for the ``Ansky'' source, its UV emission is significantly correlated with the X-ray QPEs and it lags behind them by $\sim 1$ day.
+This strengthens the potential for the detection of new UV QPEs in the future.

 Several theoretical models were devised in an attempt to explain the physical mechanisms behind QPEs.
 We can roughly divide them into two main categories: